 If you’re desperate to stop throwing money away renting but can’t see how you’ll save a deposit then owning a share of a property can be the ideal solution.

 Typically, the minimum share you can purchase is 25% and so you’ll need a much smaller deposit.
 In some cases, you’ll only need a 5% deposit of the share you’re buying.

 For example, if the property is worth £250,000 and you’re buying a 25% share or £62,500 then you’ll need a deposit of £3125.
 If you were to purchase the same property using the help to buy scheme with a 5% deposit, you would need £12,500 or 4 times!

 As you rent the other 75%, you’ll still have to pay a landlord each month.
 However, the rent is usually around 2.75% of the property value per annum.
 This is significantly lower than the open market rent.

-You might not have to pay any stamp duty or at worst, be able to defer it until your share reaches 80%.
+Another benefit of shared property ownership is you might not have to pay any stamp duty or at worst, be able to defer it until your share reaches 80%.

 Where can I buy?

 As a growing trend, most housing associations across the UK and even some private developers offer some sort of shared property ownership scheme.
 In some areas, it’s now a requirement of planning permission on larger developments.

 This means you might be able to buy an affordable property in a prestigious postcode which would normally be completely out of reach.